 Internet Mapping Services

 An Internet Mapping Service allows government and other agencies to provide access to maps and other data through a web site.
-This information can be viewed online or often downloaded as data layers for other maps.
+This information can be viewed online, added to a map as a service, or often downloaded as data layers for other maps.

 For example, a search for “GIS and Chicago” will result in (among others) the City of Chicago GIS page.
-If you perform the same search with the search terms “GIS and Boston,” you will discover that all Boston information is simply part of Massachusetts GIS, a state agency (though you might also want to check out the blog Bostonography).
+If you perform the same search with the search terms “GIS and Boston,” you can use either Boston Open Data or Massachusetts GIS, a state agency.
 Some state departments might have their own services, such as the NYS DEC Mapping Gateway.
-Some web sites develop as part of specific policy initiatives, such as Data-Driven Detroit or The Greater New Orleans Community Data Center.
+Some web sites develop as part of specific policy initiatives, such as Data-Driven Detroit, the Syracuse Community Geography project, or The Greater New Orleans Community Data Center.
 As a final example, here is an entire page of IMS sites found by looking for information on New York City and GIS.

 One may also find a wealth of information by looking for mapping resources related to a particular event or theme.
-For example, here is a page of resources on Hurricane Katrina and Other Natural Disasters.
-And here is a page of resources related to the Adirondack Mountains and the Adirondack Park.
+For example, here is a page of resources on Hurricane Katrina and Other Natural Disasters (including a new section on COVID-19 resources).